riobizsols/AssetLifecycleMobileFrontend/FCM_DEBUG_ACCESS_SOLUTION.md

 4. **Tap on "FCM Debug"** to open the debug screen

 ### **If FCM Debug doesn't appear in the menu:**
-- The navigation is using mock data
+- Check if the backend API is returning FCM navigation items
-- Mock data is enabled (`shouldUseMockData() = true`)
+- Verify user permissions for FCM modules
-- FCM items are configured in the mock data
+- Ensure the navigation API endpoint is accessible
-- Navigation service has proper mappings
+- Check navigation service mappings

 ## 📱 **Method 2: Direct Navigation (Backup)**